How to Get into Harvard

 Harvard is extremely selective.
-For the class of 2023, Harvard received 43,330 applications and offered admission to 2,009.
-Out of the admitted students, 1,650 matriculated.
-This means that for the class of 2023, the admissions rate was just 4.6%, making Harvard one of the most selective universities in the U.S. For every 100 people who apply, fewer than five are admitted.
+For the class of 2026, Harvard received 61,221 applications and offered admission to 1,984.
+This means that for the class of 2023, the admissions rate was just 3.2%, making Harvard one of the most selective universities in the U.S. For every 100 people who apply, just over 3 are admitted.
 Harvard boasts a graduation rate that averages 98%.

 The highly selective nature of the school means that you will need to stand out with your grades and scores to make it past the first round.
 You will then need to impress the admissions officers with the remainder of your application, your letters of recommendation, your essay, your extracurriculars, athletics, and interview.

 What SAT or ACT scores do I need to get into Harvard?

 While some universities and colleges are moving away from using standardized test scores to make admissions decisions, these tests are still crucial if you want to pass through the first round of review of the applications at Harvard.
 Like your GPA, you need to get top scores on your ACT or SAT to be admitted to Harvard.
 While Harvard says that it does not use a score cutoff for the ACT or SAT for admission, the admissions statistics demonstrate that your scores are important.
 According to the College Board, admitted freshmen have the following scores on their SATs or ACTs at the 25th and 75th percentiles:

 - SAT Evidence-based Reading & Writing – 25th percentile 720

 - SAT Evidence-based Reading & Writing – 75th percentile 780

 - SAT Math – 25th percentile 740

 - SAT Math – 75th percentile 800

 - ACT Composite – 25th percentile 33